MGSM-Pro: A Simple Strategy for Robust Multilingual Mathematical Reasoning Evaluation: Conclusion

 \section{Conclusion}

 In this paper, we investigated the robustness of LLM evaluation for math reasoning when presented with multiple instantiation of the same question by varying names, digits and adding irrelevant contexts.
-All LLMs achieved significant drop in performance especially for low-resource languages.
 We developed MGSM-Pro, an extension of MGSM with five new instances per question to encourage more robust and realistic evaluation across nine typologically diverse languages.
+All LLMs experienced a significant drop in performance, especially for low-resource languages.
+Moreover, we observe model robustness varies from languages and strong linguistic understanding is just as important as arithmetic capabilities.